smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 #### Job Status for Attempted Job Starts (TX1)

-If the IBM i LSAM Parameters switches (SMA0008 or SMA0007) are set to
-\"Y\" = Yes, allowing job queue error conditions to be bypassed, the LSAM will return a special job status to the OpCon/xps Schedule, rather than rejecting the job request.
-The job will appear to be active, however, it will show the special status message \"JOBQ HELD\" as illustrated in the example below.
+If the IBM i LSAM Parameters switches (SMA0008 or SMA0007) are set to "Y" = Yes, allowing job queue error conditions to be bypassed, the LSAM will return a special job status to the OpCon/xps Schedule, rather than rejecting the job request.
+The job will appear to be active, however, it will show the special status message "JOBQ HELD" as illustrated in the example below.
 When this status appears, the job will not start executing until an operator intervenes and manually releases the held job queue.
 Once the job queue is released, the job should run normally and OpCon/xps and the LSAM will continue normal operations automatically.

 This example illustrates how OpCon/xps notifies when a job has been allowed to bypass error code SMA0008 and enter a job queue in HELD